drakkan/sftpgo/docs/full-configuration.md

   - `password_caching`, boolean.
 Verifying argon2id passwords has a high memory and computational cost, verifying bcrypt passwords has a high computational cost, by enabling, in memory, password caching you reduce these costs.
 Default: `true`
   - `update_mode`, integer.
 Defines how the database will be initialized/updated.
 0 means automatically.
 1 means manually using the initprovider sub-command.
   - `skip_natural_keys_validation`, boolean.
 If `true` you can use any UTF-8 character for natural keys as username, admin name, folder name.
 These keys are used in URIs for REST API and Web admin.
 If `false` only unreserved URI characters are allowed: ALPHA / DIGIT / "-" / "." / "_" / "~".
 Default: `false`.
   - `create_default_admin`, boolean.
 If enabled, a default admin user with username `admin` and password `password` will be created on first start.
+The default values can be overridden using the environment variables `SFTPGO_DEFAULT_ADMIN_USERNAME` and `SFTPGO_DEFAULT_ADMIN_PASSWORD`.
 You can also create the first admin user by using the web interface or by loading initial data.
 Default `false`.
 - **"httpd"**, the configuration for the HTTP server used to serve REST API and to expose the built-in web interface
   - `bindings`, list of structs.
 Each struct has the following fields:
     - `port`, integer.
 The port used for serving HTTP requests.
 Default: 8080.